Brienz/Brinzauls

 The majority of the village's population speaks Swiss German, with a significant Romansh-speaking minority.

-The village has been temporarily evacuated because of high risk of large rockfalls and landslipping; this could become permanent.
+The village has been temporarily evacuated multiple times because of high risk of large rockfalls and landslipping.

 History

 Brienz/Brinzauls is first mentioned around 840 as Brienzola.
 By the 12th century, the village was an economic center for the Bishop of Chur.
 The Lords of Brienz were first mentioned as the owners of a fortified tower in the village in 1259.
 The tower fell into ruin and was demolished in 1880.
 Until 1851, the village was part of the Herrschaft of Belfort.
 Between 1869 and 1883, Brienz/Brinzauls and Surava were united into a single political municipality.
 In 1874, a fire damaged or destroyed much of the village.

 The village church was first mentioned in 840.
 In 1519, St. Calixtus became the patron saint of this church.
 In 1526, it separated from the parish of Lantsch/Lenz to become a parish.
 In 1725, Surava separated from Brienz/Brinzauls to form its own parish.

 In 1870–73, the Landwasserstrasse was built which helped connect the village to the rest of the country.
 Beginning in the 1960s, the number of local farmers began to drop, however agriculture still remains important.
 In 1990, about 43% of all jobs in the municipality were in agriculture.
 In 1860, the entire population spoke Romansh.
 By 1990, it had dropped to only 58%.